 2. Take a standardized test.

-If required by your degree program of choice, take a standardized test of scholastic aptitude, such as the Graduate Record Examination (GRE) (general and/or subject), the Graduate Management Admission Test (GMAT) or the Miller Analogies Test (MAT).
+If required by your degree program of choice, take a standardized test of scholastic aptitude, such as the Graduate Record Examination (GRE) (general and/or subject) or the Graduate Management Admission Test (GMAT).
 No photocopies of score reports for any standardized test will be accepted.
 Scores must be reported by the testing service within five years of your test date.
 Submission of scores should follow the requirements below.

 - For the GRE, scores should be sent electronically from Educational Testing Service to institution code 2906, except for the College of Public Health and the College of Science and Technology.
 For College of Public Health degree programs, please refer to your specific program’s application instructions.
 The code for the College of Science and Technology is 4815.

 - For the GMAT, scores should be sent electronically from GMAC to institution code 2906.